Introduction to TMS

 Transcranial magnetic stimulation, or TMS for short, is a noninvasive therapy technique that applies powerful magnetic energies directed at specific parts of the brain understood to be most involved in depression.

 Typically, this therapy is reserved for those people who have tried other forms of traditional treatment for various conditions.
 In most cases, people who utilize this form of therapy do see noted improvements even when other methods have not yielded results.

 Does Insurance Cover TMS?

-Depending on the insurance provider, TMS therapy may be covered.
+Most insurance providers cover TMS therapy, but the medical requirements vary from insurance company to insurance company.
 Leading up to this point, it’s also a good idea to have documentation indicating that other treatment options have been tried—such as medication and talk therapy.

 What Types of Devices Are Used For TMS?